awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/vpc-bastion-host.md

 ## Create a VPC with a Public and Private Subnet<a name="vpc-bastion-host-create"></a>

 Complete all of the procedures in [VPC with Private and Public Subnets](vpc.md#services-vpc-privatepublic)\.
 When deploying the application, you must specify an Amazon EC2 key pair for the instances so you can connect to them remotely\.
-For more information about how to specify the instance key pair, see [Your AWS Elastic Beanstalk Environment's Amazon EC2 Instances](using-features.managing.ec2.md)\.
+For more information about how to specify the instance key pair, see [Your Elastic Beanstalk Environment's Amazon EC2 Instances](using-features.managing.ec2.md)\.

 ## Create and Configure the Bastion Host Security Group<a name="vpc-bastion-create-host-sg"></a>